Flora Murray: World War I

 When the First World War broke out, Murray and her partner Dr Louisa Garrett Anderson founded the Women's Hospital Corps (WHC), and recruited women to staff it.
 Believing that the British War Office would reject their offer of help, and knowing that the French were in need of medical assistance, they offered their assistance to the French Red Cross.
 The French accepted their offer and provided them the space of a newly built hotel in Paris as their hospital.
 Flora Murray was appointed Médecin-en-Chef (chief physician) and Anderson became the chief surgeon.

 Murray reported in her diary that visiting representatives of the British War Office were astonished to find a hospital run successfully by British women, and the hospital was soon treated as a British auxiliary hospital rather than a French one.
 In addition to the hospital in Paris, the Women's Hospital Corps also ran another military hospital in Wimereux.

 In January 1915, casualties began to be evacuated to England for treatment.
 The War Office invited Murray and Anderson to return to London to run a large hospital, the Endell Street Military Hospital (ESMH), under the Royal Army Medical Corps.
 ESMH treated almost 50,000 soldiers between May 1915 and September 1919 when it closed.

+After World War I

 After the war ended, Murray returned to Harrow Road hospital which was renamed Roll of Honour Hospital, where she continued her work as a private practitioner.
 Her diary about her experiences of the War became a book titled Women as Army Surgeons: Being the History of the Women's Hospital Corps in Paris (1920).
 The book's dedication reads, "To Louisa Garrett Anderson / Bold, cautious, true and my loving companion."

 Lack of funding eventually led to the closure of the Roll of Honour Hospital, and also the retirement of both Murray and Anderson.
 They moved to a cottage in Paul End, in Penn, Buckinghamshire.

+Awards

+Murray and Anderson were both appointed to the Order of the British Empire as Commanders (CBE) in August 1917, as part of the first group to receive the honour.